Introduction: Arduino Based Binary Alarm Clock

 After the panels are prepared, we cut into the sides of the frame, to make room for them and their wires.

-Then we remove the wood dust from all of the pieces and cover them in vinyl wrap.
+Then we remove the wood dust from all of the pieces with a vacuum cleaner and cover them in vinyl wrap.

 We use the precision knife to remove pieces of the vinyl, directly above the sensitive areas of our touch modules.
 With some double sided tape, we can than attach our own buttons to the MDF.
-I made my buttons out of rubber foam, which gives them a nice, soft texture, but you can use any non-metallic material, that you want.
-We use our knife to free a little bit of the MDF again, Which gives us a grippy surface for the hotglue.
-Then we can finally glue the components to our frame.
+I made my buttons out of rubber foam, which gives them a nice, soft texture, but you can use any non-metallic material you want.

 Step 7: Solder the Main PCB

 We start by placing the components with the lowest profile on the circuit board.
 The smallest components are the wire bridges, which i remembered a little bit too late, so i started with the resistors.
-We solder our components in place and go on with the next higher set of components.
+We solder our components in place and move on to the next higher set of components.

 To make a connection we heat up a soldering joint and insert the wire.
-We then keep the soldering ion on the it, to heat it up until the solder encloses it and we get a joint, that looks like the one in the picture.
+We then keep the soldering ion on it, until it reaches the right temperature and the solder encloses it and we get a joint, that looks like the one in the picture.
 If we don't heat up the wire, we might end up with a cold joint, which would look similar to the other example and does not conduct very well.
 We can use our wire cutter, to push the wire down while soldering and make sure that the it is laying flat on the PCB.
 On longer connection paths, we solder it to a single pad every 5 to 6 holes until we reach a corner or the next component.

-In a corner we cut the wire above the pad and solder the end to it.
-We then take a new piece of wire and go on from there.
+In a corner we cut the wire above the first half of a soldering pad and solder the end to it.
+We then take a new piece of wire and go on from there in a right angle.

 Making those blank wire connections is quite tricky and takes some skill, so if you are doing this for the first time, it is definitely not a bad idea to practice it on a scrap PCB, before attempting to do it on the real one.